-My Money is a joint initiative between the Commission for Financial Capability (CFC) and ADRA.
-These initiatives give participants the opportunity to learn life-lasting financial management skills.
-The training programme is suitable for anyone, people on low or high incomes, couples, sole parents, families, self-employed or preparing for retirement.
+My Money is a joint initiative between the Commission for Financial Capability (CFFC) and ADRA.
+This initiative gives participants the opportunity to learn life-lasting financial management skills.
+The training programme is suitable for anyone, people on low or high incomes, couples, families, self-employed or preparing for retirement.

 Increase the financial capability of your community with our community programmes.
-These are 6-8 week courses where facilitators cover a number of topics each week.
-Designed to get your community up to speed with personal finance and money management.
+These are 6-10 week courses where facilitators cover a number of topics each week.

+Our off-the-shelf programme is designed to get your community up to speed with personal finance and money management.
 The initiative is delivered in various options.
 We can also tailor the programmes to your unique needs.